Did the Jewish War eliminate all the possible

 by Nero, and his son Titus arrived with an army of nearly 60,000 men (J.W.

 3.4.2 §69).
-Using friendly Sepphoris as a base in Galilee, Vespasian encountered little resistance in that district except from the fortified places where most
+Using friendly Sepphoris as a base in

 “Once Sepphoris received him with